Master of Arts in Teaching

 The online Master of Arts in Teaching (MAT) is a flexible, practical and convenient pathway to teaching.
 Benefits include:

-• Scholarships.
-More than 70% of MAT students receive scholarships such as K-State’s Online Scholarships and/or the Kansas Board of Regents Kansas Teacher Service Scholarship.
+• Affordable.
+All students pay in-state tuition regardless of residency.
+More than 70% of MAT students receive scholarships, such as K-State’s online scholarships and/or the Kansas Board of Regents’ Kansas Teacher Service Scholarship.

 Spotlight on MAT Students